-Stage 1 Screening and Stage 2 AA has been carried out.
-The implementation of the VEDP would have the potential to result in effects to the integrity of European sites, if unmitigated.
+As detailed in this report, the implementation of the VEDP would have the potential to result in effects to the integrity of European Sites, if unmitigated.

 The risks to the safeguarding and integrity of the QIs, SCIs and conservation objectives of the European sites have been addressed by the inclusion of mitigation measures that will prioritise the avoidance of effects in the first place and mitigate potential effects where these cannot be avoided.
 In addition, lower level plans, if any, and projects arising through the implementation of the VEDP will themselves be subject to their own AA/screening for AA processes, as relevant.
 Furthermore, in order to be realised, projects included in the VEDP will have to comply, as relevant, with the various provisions of legislation, policies, plans and programmes (including requirements for lower-tier AA) that form the statutory decision-making and consent-granting framework, of which the VEDP is not part and does not contribute towards.